xv786vx/SYNCER/web/public/TERMS_OF_SERVICE.md

 ## 8. Contact Us

-If you have any questions about these Terms, please contact us at [Your Contact Information].
+If you have any questions about these Terms, please contact us at firas.aj76@gmail.com.